Teardrop Lounge

 Teardrop Lounge is a cocktail bar in Portland, Oregon's Pearl District, in the United States.
 Daniel Shoemaker opened the bar in 2007.

+Description

 Thrillist contributor Pete Dombrosky called the lounge "quiet and inventive".
 He wrote, "The impressive drink menu, paired with a number of upped/casual appetizers, are the makings of a great night out.
 The atmosphere is a mix of night club and chic, so anyone will feel comfortable sipping drinks at one of Portland's first cocktail bars."

+Reception

-Kara Stokes and Maya MacEvoy included Cooperativa in Eater Portland's 2022 overview of "Where to Eat and Drink in Portland’s Pearl District".
+Kara Stokes and Maya MacEvoy included Teardrop in Eater Portland's 2022 overview of "Where to Eat and Drink in Portland’s Pearl District".
+The website included the business in a similar list in 2025.
+Alex Frane included the business in Portland Monthly's 2025 list of the city's best bars.